cyb3rplis/discord-bot-go/README.md

 ## 3. Docker

-Place all your sound files in DCA format in `incoming`.
+Place all your sound files in DCA format in `backend/dist/sounds`.
 They should all be within subfolders, which act as categories for the sound bot.

 ```
-$ ls -lR incoming
+$ ls -lR ./backend/dist/sounds
-incoming:
+./backend/dist/sounds
 total 4
 drwxr-xr-x 2 user user 4096 Oct 30 18:56 test

-incoming/test:
+./backend/dist/sounds/test:
 total 4
 -rw-r--r-- 1 user user 5 Oct 30 18:56 file.dca
 ```